18 Jun 2025

 This year, WDB will run from October 22–26, 2025.

-So, every art event has a word that tries to define it.
+So, every design event has a word that tries to define it.
 But how would we describe We Design Beirut?
 It is definitely not a design week (it doesn’t last seven days!), and even if it did, the word "week" is just too limited for a project like this.
 Is it an exhibition?
 No. Is it simply an event?
 No, that is not quite right either.

 It is an experience.